lumol-org/lumol/doc/src/input/mc.md

 with the move will then be selected with the following algorithm:

 - Read the first frame of the file;
-- If the file does not contain any bonding informations, try to guess the bonds;
+- If the file does not contain any bonding information, try to guess the bonds;
 - Use the first molecule of the frame.

 [chemfiles]: chemfiles.github.io